Where is the 2018 Fall Meeting being held?

 What are the dates for the 2018 Fall Meeting?

-Friday marks the official launch of AGU’s Centennial with a Plenary that celebrates our past and explores our future, featuring rapid-fire presentations representing all 25 sections of AGU.
+The last day of the meeting (Friday) marked the official launch of AGU’s Centennial with a Plenary that celebrates our past and explores our future, featuring rapid-fire presentations representing all 25 sections of AGU.

 When does Early Registration close?

 The early registration deadline was 7 November.
-Attendees may continue to register to attend the meeting.

 What is the expected meeting attendance?